Solar energy facts and myths. We have all heard of them but how many of us believe them?

 In fact, how many of us completely disregard them?

-The reality is that most recognise the importance of solar energy in the mix as we move to cleaner energy sources.
+The reality is that most recognize the importance of solar energy in the mix as we move to cleaner energy sources.

 Despite the various solar energy facts and myths, the reality is that the days of expensive solar energy have gone.
 We now find ourselves in a time where solar power systems are becoming more and more affordable.